Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Stranded.md

 # Stranded

-An archetype of LIGHT and DARK Monsters with various Types, and a range of supportive Spell/Traps, focusing on Fusion Summoning and shuffling cards into the Deck, a parody of the [*Branded*](https://yugipedia.com/wiki/Branded) archetype.
+An archetype connecting the various archetypes in the [*The Stranded Saga*](../lore/Stranded%20Saga) storyline, a parody of the [*Branded*](https://yugipedia.com/wiki/Branded) archetype.
+It has few monsters, instead focusing on supportive Spell/Traps, many of which link to other archetypes.

 <br>